 To copy the URL of a console tab and send it to another user, click and select next to the tab's name.
 If you're sending the URL to a non-console user, choose to create a standard Salesforce URL from the Link to Share dialog box.
 Then, press CTRL+C to copy the URL.
-To add a new tab to your console in which to paste a URL you've copied, click .
-In the text box, press CTRL+V to paste the URL, then click Go!.
+To add a new tab to your console in which to paste a URL you've copied, click In the text box, press CTRL+V to paste the URL, then click Go!.
 You can paste a console URL or a standard Salesforce URL into a new tab.

 To pin a frequently visited primary tab to the tab bar for quick access, click and select in when a tab is pinned, it's moved to the front of the tab bar and its text is removed to provide more screen space.
-To unpin a tab, click and select in an and select in the tab bar and its text is removed to provide more screen space.
-To unpin a tab, click and select in the tab bar and select in the tab bar and its text is removed to provide more screen space.
-To unpin a tab, click and select in the tab bar and its text is removed to provide more screen space.
+To unpin a tab, click and select is and select in a select in the tab bar and select in the tab

-To bookmark a favorite or occasionally visited tab for quick access, click and select .
-When a tab is bookmarked, it's moved to the History component in the footer (formerly named Most Recent Tabs).
-To remove a bookmarked tab, click and select , or click Remove next to the tab in the History component.
-See View Bookmarks or Recently Used Tabs in a Salesforce Console in Salesforce Classic on page 39.
+To bookmark a favorite or occasionally visited tab for quick access, click and select and select when a tab is bookmarked, it's moved to the History component in the footer (formerly named Most Recent Tabs).
+To remove a bookmarked tab, click and select and select select and select select and select select select select and select select